 Can I Go To Rehab With My Significant Other?

 If you’re wondering, can I go to rehab with my significant other, the answer is yes.
-While it may be possible to find a substance abuse treatment center that accepts couples into their programs, you and your loved one may actually want to enroll in separate rehab programs.
+While it may be possible to find a substance use disorder treatment center that accepts couples into its programs, you and your loved one may actually want to enroll in separate rehab programs.

-A major reason why individual treatment programs might be more effective for each person is that one or both partners could be affected by stress and triggers in their home life that contributes to a dependency on drugs or alcohol.
+A major reason why individual treatment programs might be more effective for each person is that one or both partners could be affected by stress and triggers in their home life that contribute to a substance use disorder.

 Keep in mind that attending a recovery program separate from a loved one who is also seeking treatment does not mean that the loved one is not cared for.